senocular/senocular.github.com/articles/js_implementing_for_loops.md

 # Implementing `for` Loops

-It seems such a trivial thing, but for loops can get complicated when it comes to their implementation, especially when it comes to scopes and lexical declarations (e.g. `let`).
+`for` loops can get surprisingly complex when it comes to their implementation, especially when it comes to scopes and the use of lexical declarations (e.g. `let`).
 Here we'll look at what happens when running `for` loops with JavaScript and how to implement them from scratch in JavaScript.
-The JavaScript implementations of JavaScript `for` loops will focus on what scopes are created and how variables are stored in those scopes.
+The JavaScript implementations of these `for` loops will focus on what scopes are created and how variables are handled within those scopes.

 ## Components of a `for` Loop

-First, a little refresher on the `for` loop itself.
 There are 4 components of a `for` loop: the initialization, the condition, the afterthought, and finally the body statement on which the `for` loop operates.

 ```
 for (initialization; condition; afterthought)